htools-org/handshake-login/README.md

 ## Documentation

-Generated documentation (with TypeDoc) is available at TODO.
+Generated documentation (with TypeDoc) is available at https://rithvikvibhu.github.io/handshake-login/.

 ## Running Tests